The Newcomes: In popular culture

-Perhaps one of the novel's greatest strengths is that it contains hundreds of references to the popular and educated culture of the time and thus gives a better idea than most contemporary novels of what it was like to live in England then— almost a miniature education in the Victorian era.
-Thackeray mentions poets, painters, novelists (some of the characters are reading Oliver Twist), politics, and other people, events and things both familiar and obscure to the 21st-century reader—and does so in a natural way that enhances the story.
-There are also plenty of Latin, French, Italian and ancient Greek phrases—all untranslated.
+The novel contains hundreds of references to the popular and educated culture of the time, giving readers a better idea of what it was like to live in Victorian England than most other books from the time period do.
+Thackeray mentions poets, painters, novelists (some of the characters are reading Oliver Twist), politics, and other people, events and things both familiar and obscure to the 21st-century reader.
+There are also Latin, French, Italian and ancient Greek phrases throughout the book, all untranslated.

 Colonel Newcome came to be an emblem of virtue for a period, often referred to at the turn of the 20th century.
-For example, in his autobiography, Theodore Roosevelt described his uncle, James Dunwoody Bulloch, as "a veritable Colonel Newcome".
+In his autobiography, Theodore Roosevelt described his uncle, James Dunwoody Bulloch, as "a veritable Colonel Newcome".

 Ethel Barrymore was named after the character in the novel.